wchen329/class/README.md

 ## Build Instructions
 ### UNIX and UNIX-like
 Compilation on UNIX systems can be done using one of the many make utilities.
-To make just the Shell, typing `make` will suffice.
-After make is finished, just go to the `bin` directory (which will be created if it doesn't already exist) and run `class` or `cload`.
+There are three main applications that can be built from CLASS.
+These are CLASS (the assembler), CLOAD (the loader), and CLOAD\_SIM (the loader for ASE).

+To build each of these, make the following targets

+#### `bin/class` - makes the assembler
+#### `bin/cload` - makes the loader (with physical FPGA connectivity, for use on DevCloud)
+#### `bin/cload_sim` - makes  the loader for simulation through Intel ASE

 ####
 Other useful targets:
 #### `all` - the default target, builds the `class` executable and `cload` executable with debugging symbols and no optimization (debug)